Do geography students get good peer collaboration opportunities?

 What should departments prioritise next?

-Design collaboration as the default through timetabled kick‑offs, mid‑points and showcases.
+Design collaboration as the default through timetabled kick‑offs, midpoints and showcases (see how students view course organisation and management in physical geographical sciences).
 Reduce friction by pre‑provisioning digital spaces and setting visible norms.
 Increase accountability with fair peer‑assessment components.
-Make inclusion visible by offering asynchronous routes and scheduled online windows that meet the needs of commuting, mature and part‑time students, addressing the mode split evident in sector data.
-Protect and foreground fieldwork, given its strong positive impact, and tighten assessment briefs and marking criteria so students understand expectations.
+Make inclusion visible by offering asynchronous routes and scheduled online windows that meet the needs of commuting, mature and part‑time students.
+This also addresses the mode split evident in sector data.
+Protect and foreground fieldwork, given its strong positive impact.
+Tighten assessment briefs and marking criteria so students understand expectations.
+If you improve only two levers, start with timetabled collaboration moments and transparent marking.

 How Student Voice Analytics helps you

-Student Voice Analytics shows tone and volume over time for collaboration, with drill‑downs by school or department, cohort, campus or site and demographics.
-It benchmarks like‑for‑like across subject groupings in the CAH taxonomy and student segments, so you can target actions for mature and part‑time learners where sentiment diverges.
-The platform produces concise, anonymised briefings for programme teams and exports for boards and quality reviews, helping you protect what works in field‑based collaboration and fix barriers rooted in timetabling, access and assessment clarity.
+Student Voice Analytics shows tone and volume over time for collaboration, with drill‑downs by school or department, cohort, campus or site, and demographics.
+It benchmarks like‑for‑like across CAH subject groupings and student segments, so you can target action where sentiment diverges, including for mature and part‑time learners.
+The platform produces concise, anonymised briefings for programme teams and exports for boards and quality reviews, helping you protect what works in field‑based collaboration and remove barriers linked to timetabling, access and assessment clarity.

 Request a walkthrough